-LSU football team protesting through campus
+LSU football team protests through campus then meets with university officials for discussion

 LSU football’s Twitter account has released the following images from the protest:

+The players marched all the way to the president’s office where they met with Galligan.

+The meeting lasted more than an hour with LSU officials and head coach Ed Orgeron.

-LSU football was not the only team taking a stand the Ole Miss football team took a stand as well on Friday, August 28.
+LSU football was not the only team taking a stand.
+The Ole Miss football team took a stand as well on Friday.

-This is a developing situation and will update you as more information becomes available.

 Click here to report a typo.